-Older adults are also discovering many ways to stay vibrant and healthy as they age.
-Even better news?
+Seniors and older adults are also discovering many different ways to age gracefully.
+The even better news?
 It’s never too late to make some positive changes to your life.
-Here are seven things you can start doing now to add life to your years — no matter how many candles were on your last birthday cake!
+Here are eight things you can start doing now to remain healthy and age well — no matter how many candles were on your last birthday cake!

 #1: Embrace Your Age

 As it turns out, feeling good about your age is also good for you!
-Researchers from Yale University found that older folks with positive attitudes about aging had a lower risk of dementia.
+Researchers from Yale University found that seniors who’ve accepted the aging process and maintain positive attitudes about aging had a lower risk of dementia.
 Even those with strong genetic risk factors were able to cut their likelihood of getting the disease by half.
 A positive outlook may help you live longer and lower your risk of heart attacks, depression and other conditions.

 So instead of yearning to be 25 again, celebrate the life you have now!
 Rejoice in the experiences you’ve had and the people you’ve met so far.
 Be proud of all you’ve learned and all you’ve accomplished.
 Enjoy the company of people you care about, participate in activities you enjoy and offer a helping hand to others when you can.

-Older adults need the same nutrients as young people do, but they don’t need as many calories.
+Seniors and older adults need the same nutrients as young people do, but they don’t need as many calories.
 If you think that means giving up foods you like, think again!
-It’s all about balance – making sure to get enough of the foods that help you feel good.
-A good starting point is the Mediterranean diet, which emphasizes fruits, vegetables, whole grains and fish.
+It’s all about balance – making sure to get enough healthy and nutritious foods that help you feel good.
+A good starting point is a Mediterranean diet, which emphasizes fruits, vegetables, whole grains and fish.